-The operating revenues in the Financing Authority is comprised of special taxes collected from the privately-owned single-family homes and townhomes by the County of Ventura and then reapportioned to the Financing Authority.
-The revenue increased by \$20,467 primarily due to an increase in the special tax received.
+The operating revenues are comprised of special taxes collected by the County of Ventura from privately-owned single-family homes and townhomes in University Glen and then reapportioned to the Financing Authority.
+The revenue increased by \$14 thousand primarily due to an increase in the special tax assessed and received.